 We will share your personal data internally within Workday to allow the job application and recruitment processes to work.
-Your data will only be shared with those people in Workday who need to view your data to do their job.
+Your data will only be shared with those people in Workday who need to view your data in order to do their job.

 We will share your personal data with the following categories of third parties: